-- 1. interest on loans, savings and other deposits, (term or sight) and debtor and similar securities; dividenda i učešće u dobiti; - 2. dividends and shares in profits; - 3. turnover generated from an investment unit of an open investment fund; - 4. taking of the company's assets and usage of company's services by the company owners for their own personal needs.
+- 1. interest on loans, savings and other deposits, (term or sight) and debtor and similar securities; dividenda i učešće u dobiti; - 2. dividends and shares in profits; - 3. turnover generated from an investment unit of an open investment fund; - 4. turnover generated from investment unit of an alternative investments fund; - 5. taking of the company's assets and usage of company's services by the company owners for their own personal needs.